 While we do NOT offer scholarships or other financial aid directly through the Center, DU's Office of Financial Aid offers various resources, including an online scholarship search .

 The Office of Student Outreach & Support connects students in need of resources to appropriate campus or community services.
-Commuters, transfer students, students with disabilities, international students and veterans also have focused support services.
+Commuters, transfer students, students with disabilities, international students and veterans also have focused support services, in addition to the Office of Religious and Spiritual Life, for formal and informal faith-related resources.